IDC Names Securiti a Worldwide Leader in Data PrivacyView

 Securiti binds reliability, intelligence, and simplicity, working on the PrivacyOps framework to allow end-to-end automation for organizations.
 Securiti can help you stay compliant with Canada’s PIPEDA law and other privacy and security regulations worldwide.
 See how it works.
 Request a demo today.

-PIPEDA stands for the Personal Information Protection and Electronic Documents Act.
+The PIPEDA stands for the Personal Information Protection and Electronic Documents Act.
 It is the federal privacy law in Canada that governs how private sector organizations collect, use, and disclose personal information in the course of commercial activities.
+Commercial activity is defined as any particular transaction, act, or conduct, or any regular course of conduct that is of a commercial character, including the selling, bartering, or leasing of donor, membership, or other fundraising lists.

 Yes, PIPEDA is applicable in Canada.
-It establishes the rules for how private sector organizations handle personal information during commercial activities.
+It establishes the rules for how private sector organizations collect, use and disclose personal information during commercial activities.

-Yes, PIPEDA is considered Canada's data protection act.
+Canada's data protection system comprises a complex framework with federal and provincial statutes, encompassing general and sector-specific regulations, including health privacy laws, along with related legislation like anti-spam and consumer protection laws.However, PIPEDA is Canada's federal data protection act.
 It outlines rules for the protection of personal information handled by private sector organizations.

 See how easy it is to manage privacy compliance with robotic automation.